KrishnaswamyLab/LM-Dispersion/Readme.md

 ## A 5-minute intro to this paper
 **This paper presents an observation-driven improvement on language model training.**

 We observe a geometric phenomenon which we term **embedding condensation**, where token embeddings collapse into a narrow cone-like subspace in some language models.
-We then design a training objective to counteract the effect.
+We then design a training objective called dispersion loss to counteract the effect.

 <img src="assets/motivation.png" width="800">